California Jam: Performers

 Deep Purple's performance, along with some of the performances by other bands, was broadcast on TV and radio nationwide in the US.
 It was at this festival that the footage of Keith Emerson playing a grand piano spinning end-over-end 50 feet above the ground was taken.

-For the Eagles' set, Jackson Browne deputized for absent guitarist Don Felder, whose wife was giving birth to their first child.
+For the Eagles' set, Jackson Browne was deputized for absent guitarist Don Felder, whose wife was giving birth to their first child.

 Circus reported that Emerson, Lake & Palmer were "angry with the Deep Purple boys, who refused to come onstage until darkness fell.
 ELP subsequently couldn't begin their set until after one a.m."

 Attendance and technology

 The concert set a record for the largest paid attendance at such an event.
 (Although more people attended the festival at Woodstock in New York, only a few thousand had purchased tickets.)
 Circus reported that there were "more than 175,000 paid admissions" and that "the price was $10 in advance or $15 at the gate".

 Another record established at California Jam was for the largest (most powerful) concert sound system ever assembled.
 This arose from the demands of Deep Purple, who were identified as the "loudest band in the world" by the Guinness Book of World Records.
 Tycobrahe Sound Company combined the touring systems of Purple, Black Oak Arkansas, Black Sabbath, Earth Wind and Fire, and Rare Earth (each manufactured by Tycobrahe), plus 16 ft bass horns from Phoenix Sound and a complete array of folded bass horns from Flag Systems.
 Total power was 54,000 watts RMS, provided by a number of BFA-2000 amplifiers, manufactured by Tycobrahe.
 Circus commented on "two 50 feet high speaker towers" that transmitted Black Oak Arkansas singer Jim Dandy's "hot and nasty growl to swarms of people spread clear across the speedway".

 The Goodyear blimp hovering overhead was a first for a music festival.
 Deep Purple arrived in their own chartered jet, the Starship, with the band's name painted on the sides.
 This was the first time a major band arrived specifically for a music festival in their own aircraft.

 Another first was the setting of the stage sets for each band on rails, allowing rapid changeover to the next band, thus eliminating delays and allowing the rock festival to run on time; in fact, ahead of time.

 Emerson, Lake and Palmer's touring sound system was set up about half a mile from the stage and timed with a tape delay to coincide with the sound from the stage.